 Many “best ETF” lists include an S&P 500 fund.
 It’s not laziness.
 It’s because S&P 500 funds work.
 Millions of American portfolios have large-cap stocks at their core, and the S&P 500 simply provides excellent exposure to large-cap stocks.

-As we frequently point out, many actively managed large-cap stock funds are benchmarked to the S&P 500.
-Well, according to S&P Dow Jones Indices, the majority of active large-cap U.S. equity funds had failed to beat the S&P 500 in 21 of the past 24 years on a total-return basis (price plus dividends) … and fund managers were on track to underperform yet again in 2024.
+Many actively managed large-cap stock funds are benchmarked to the S&P 500; in other words, they’re tasked with beating the index’s performance.
+Unfortunately, according to S&P Dow Jones Indices, the majority of active large-cap U.S. equity funds have failed to top the S&P 500 in 22 of the past 25 years on a total-return basis (price plus dividends).
+That includes yet another majority underperformance in 2024, and 2025 is looking like more of the same.

-VOO tracks the S&P 500—a collection of 500 of the largest American companies.
+By virtue of tracking the S&P 500, VOO owns shares in 500 of the largest American companies.
 It’s often used as a stock-market gauge of the U.S. economy given that its components encompass just about every type of business there is.

-But that doesn’t mean it’s evenly spread out.
-Technology is a huge part of our economy, and thus a huge part of VOO—a third of its assets right now, in fact.
+That doesn’t mean it’s evenly spread out.
+Technology is a huge part of our economy, and thus a huge part of VOO—35% of its assets right now, in fact.
 On the flip side, real estate, materials, and utilities merit less than 3% apiece.
 This happens because the S&P 500 is market capitalization-weighted, which means the greater the size of the company, the more “weight” it’s given in the index.
-So currently, trillion-dollar-plus companies Apple (AAPL), Nvidia (NVDA), and Microsoft (MSFT) top the S&P 500.
+So currently, trillion-dollar-plus companies Nvidia (NVDA), Microsoft (MSFT), and Apple (AAPL) are the largest constituents in the S&P 500, and thus VOO’s largest holdings.

-Simply put: VOO is one of the cheapest ways to buy one of the stock market’s most important and productive indexes.
-That makes it one of Vanguard’s best ETFs.
+In short: VOO is one of the cheapest ways to buy a wide and fairly diversified set of American blue chips that has historically delivered excellent performance.
+And that makes it one of Vanguard’s best ETFs.

 Want to learn more about VOO?
 Check out the Vanguard provider site.